Sound is all around us, traveling in invisible waves. Since we can’t see it, we often take sound for granted.

 What happens if the string isn’t tight?
 The sound doesn’t travel nearly as well.
 Why do you suppose this is?

-Related Post: Check out our full post on activities with household objects for some fun things to do with items you probably already have around the house.
+Related Posts: Check out our full posts on plastic cup projects and activities with household objects for some fun things to do with items you probably already have around the house.
 Great no-prep ideas for you and your child!

 Big Box Bass